-I also own a 2008 Kawasaki Versys.. its my “street” bike.
-This bike accents my WR250R very well.. it has a very similar rider position, I can stand up on it and ride all day, it’s a bigger bike for the highway runs, it’s a good commuter bike, but… I’ll never take it on trips that I plan for my WR250R, they are just different trips all around.
-The Versys is a very smooth, nimble motorcycle, I really enjoy it, but my WR250R always wins when its time to go on an adventure!
+I previously owned a 2008 Kawasaki Versys.. it was my “street” bike.
+This bike accents the WR250R very well.. it has a very similar rider position, you can stand up on it and ride all day, it’s a bigger bike for the highway runs, it’s a good commuter bike, but… I’d never take it on trips that I planned for my WR250R, they are just different trips all around.
+The Versys is a very smooth, nimble motorcycle, I really enjoyed it, but my WR250R always wins when its time to go on an adventure!

 - Dunlop D606 Front 90/90×21 // Rear 120/90×18 Tires